anuket-project/anuket-specifications/doc/tech/usecases.md

 Edge is considered as one of the main enablers to 5G use cases adoption.
 There are a number of 5G challenges that Edge will support solve so as to implement the 5G requirements defined by "ITU-2020 for 5G."
 Edge is required to support enhanced mobile broadband (eMBB), massive machine-type communications (mMTCs) and ultra-reliable low-latency communications (uRLLCs).

-In term of monetization ,  Edge will help Digital Service provider (DSP) to start have Return of investment (ROI) of Cloud as there are alot of use cases can be developed at the Edge as Cloud Gamming , AR/VR , 5G private networks ,vRAN ,...etc
+With respect to monetization, Edge will help DSPs with their Return on investment (ROI) on 5G and cloud as a number of new services require the Edge.
+For example, services such as Cloud Gaming, Assisted Reality/Virtual Reality (AR/VR), 5G private networks, and vRAN.

 <a name="5.1.2"></a>